 Outside the classroom, opportunities for research and valuable internships will prepare you for both technical and non-technical careers.

 "The math classes at Saint Mary's helped develop the analytical and problem solving skills I use on a day-to-day basis.
 Not only does being at Saint Mary's instill in you valuable skills, it also helps you to network and make contacts while searching for your next step in life.
 Saint Mary's offered me more than just an education—it offered me a bright future." —Dana Dreher Schrader '07

-Specialized degrees in Computational Mathematics, MIS, or Statistics & Actuarial Mathematics are also offered.
-If you plan to teach mathematics, a teacher concentration enables you to obtain secondary school certification in the state of Indiana.
+Specialized degrees in Computing and Applied Mathematics, MIS, or Statistical and Actuarial Mathematics are also offered.
+If you plan to teach mathematics, a Teacher concentration enables you to obtain secondary school certification in the state of Indiana.

 Writing in the major

 Deepen your understanding of mathematics and learn to communicate mathematical ideas to a range of audiences, through experiences that prepare you for the writing you’ll do professionally.
 As a sophomore, you will put together a portfolio that demonstrates your proficiency in expository mathematics.
 As a junior, your portfolio will focus on technical or analytical mathematical writing.
 Senior year, you’ll write a comprehensive paper that is evaluated by a committee of three faculty members.

 Senior comprehensive project